 Sabotage #1: One team will have to create their trail mix while hopping on one foot the entire time. (allow them to bid and decide which team to sabotage)

-Sabotage #2: One team has to prepare their trail mix while wearing winter gloves! (allow them to bid and decide which team to sabotage)
+Sabotage #2: One team has to prepare its trail mix while wearing winter gloves! (allow them to bid and decide which team to sabotage)

 After the 4 minutes were up, each team gave a small sample of their trail mix to the judges' table and allowed the judges to taste the creations, offer comments, and then declare the winners of 1st, 2nd, and 3rd places.